centria/cs-exercises-20/README.md

+## Where to begin

+Before you do this course, it is advised to do the course for command line and version control first: https://centria.github.io/console/.
+This gives you tools to learn how to create your own Git repository and how to use it.

+The course material for **this course** is at https://centria.github.io/basic-coding/.
+Do read the material before trying to do the exercises.

+To do the exercises, you need [Dotnet Core](https://dotnet.microsoft.com/download) and a decent editor, such as [Visual Studio Code](https://code.visualstudio.com/).
+You can use any editor, but the instructions are written with VSC in mind.

 ## How to run exercises

 In the exercise folder, run the command **dotnet run** to run your program.
 To see if your program does what it's supposed to, run **dotnet test**.
 When all the tests pass, you have done the exercise as intended.

 ## How to return your exercises

 You return your exercises by pushing your answers to your personal repository.
+The repository link is to be sent to the supervising teacher.

 The deadlines are every Sunday.